 #1.
 Freewell Magnetic Circular Polarizer (Editors Choice)

 When Freewell first hit the streets with their magnetic quick-swap circular polarizer, I was hooked.
 Being able to quickly click on and off this polarizer is a total game-changer.
 I’ve personally used this filter for just over a year and have absolutely zero complaints.
 It’s been around the world with me, and I use it for all my client projects as my go-to polarizing filter.
 This filter never leaves my camera bag and is absolutely worth every penny.
 You can see my full review on the Freewell magnetic filter system here.

 #2.
 Amazon Basics Circular Polarizer (Most Affordable)

 If you’re looking for something that will get the job done but won’t break your bank, look no further.
 The Amazon Basics Circular Polarizer is an affordable option for any photographer.
 This filter will effectively reduce glare and enhance the color of your images.
-It is an Amazon Basics product, so the build quality may not be sublime, but with 4000+ positive reviews, you can’t go wrong.
+It is an Amazon Basics product, so the build quality may not be sublime, but some people still seem to like them.